Viandoks/tradingview-listener/README.md

 ##How To

-Copy `conf.example.json` to `conf.json` and modify it to your needs.
+Rename `conf.example.json` to `conf.json` and modify it to your needs.
 In order to really use Tradingview's webhooks, you'll have to configure the server to listen to port 80.

 `exchanges` should in the list of exchanges supported by [CCXT](https://github.com/ccxt/ccxt)